Robb Wolf has been a significant influence on my thinking and learning in the area of nutrition.

 While still in its early days, eating to rebalance the gut microbiome is certainly a fascinating area of research.
 With his personal and professional background, Robb brings a new angle to the discussion.

 Nutrient-dense whole foods and the healthy dose of cellular carbohydrates also tend to feed a broad range of ‘good bacteria’ rather than the narrow band of pathogenic bacteria that can be fed by processed carbs and simple sugars.
-In the book, Robb tries to strike a balance between accessible mass market books and driving the science forward with novel and complex discussions.
+In the book, Robb tries to strike a balance between accessible mass-market books and driving science forward with novel and complex discussions.
 While he could ‘nerd out’ and ‘go down the rabbit hole’ he could make sure that his analysis and recommendations are simple enough to not lose people who are not steeped in evolutionary biology or nutrition science.

 But is it Paleo?